 If you're renting a room, you're probably going to pay about $300 per month, including utilities.
 You're probably going to have a cell phone, which will run you another $50, then you're going to need to eat - say another $200.
 That puts you at about $550 per month.
 If you need transportation, you're going to pay another $50 for gas or for public transportation (but if you live on campus or near campus, you may not need this).

-Either way, you will have about $50 to $100 left over each month that you can save and invest.
+Either way, there is the potential that you will have about $50 to $100 left over each month that you can save and invest.

 If You're Having Trouble Finding Extra Money on Minimum Wage

 However, you could be cutting it really close and not have any extra in your budget each month to save or invest.